Love Is in the Air (song): Martin Stevens

 In Canada, Young's recording of "Love Is in the Air" performed significantly more poorly on the charts than in most other countries, due to the existence of a contemporaneous version of the song by Canadian singer Martin Stevens.
 Stevens had received Young's demo recording, and recorded a version of the song for his 1978 album, before Young's song was released.

-Stevens' version debuted on the Canadian charts in July 1978, and had already reached #21 by September 9, the week Young's version debuted.
-The two versions appear to have cut into each other's chart momentum thereafter, with Stevens' version peaking at #19 a few weeks later before declining on the charts, while Young's peaked at #26 two weeks later.
-In the year-end RPM charts for 1978, Stevens' version ranked #137 and Young's ranked #195.
+Stevens' version debuted on the Canadian charts in July 1978, and had already reached no. 21 by September 9, the week Young's version debuted.
+The two versions appear to have cut into each other's chart momentum thereafter, with Stevens' version peaking at no. 19 a few weeks later before declining on the charts, while Young's peaked at no. 26 two weeks later.
+In the year-end RPM charts for 1978, Stevens' version ranked no. 137 and Young's ranked no. 195.
 Stevens' version of the song was a Juno Award nominee for Best Selling Single at the Juno Awards of 1979.